An optimization-free approximation Framework for Connected and Automated Vehicles Eco-Trajectory Planning Under limited computing capacity: Structure and assumption of optimization-free approximation framework

 \subsection{Assumption of translatable explicit predictive control framework}

-The assumptions for the proposed teMPC framework are presented below, and other specific assumptions used in certain comparison experiments or algorithms will be clarified in relevant sections. \begin{itemize} \item Every vehicle will pass through the intersection with $\varphi$ circles, where $\varphi$ is an integer. \item Fuel consumption model used in this study is a continuous or piecewise continuous function. \item When $\mathbf{\Delta} = \infty$, assuming that all HDVs strictly follow some car-following model and all CAV can perfectly predict their front vehicle's trajectory at any time. \item In the benchmark of this study, assuming that all vehicles strictly follow some car-following model. \item Assuming that there are no communication delays between different CAVs. \end{itemize}
+The assumptions for the proposed OFA framework are presented below, and other specific assumptions used in certain comparison experiments or algorithms will be clarified in relevant sections. \begin{itemize} \item Every vehicle will pass through the intersection with $\varphi$ cycles, where $\varphi$ is an integer. \item Fuel consumption model used in this study is a continuous or piecewise continuous function. \item In the benchmark of this study, assuming that all vehicles strictly follow some car-following model. \item Assuming that there are no communication delays between different CAVs. \end{itemize}